In the LITTLE BEAR episode, “Rainy Day Friends”, Grandfather Bear has 4 toys that he plays with on rainy days. And the toys are:

 The Train- A toy train.
 The locomotive is mostly red, and his shaped like a steam engine.
 The funnel is small at the bottom, and big at the top.
 It is mostly blue with a red stripe throughout the middle.
 The inside of the funnel (I think) is red.
 The front of the locomotive has a yellow headlight in the middle.
 The train’s broom is dark gray with thin, black lines across it.
 The locomotive’s cylinder (right before it reaches the front) has a dark red stripe on it.
 The cab of the locomotive has 3 windows: one in the front, one on the left, and one on the right.
 The back of the locomotive is wide open so you could get in and out.
 The cab’s roof is red with a gray whistle on it.
 The cars all have gray wheels with small, black circles in the middle.
 There are all gray wires with thin, black lines across them to connect the cars together.
 The 3 riding cars are all pure-light blue and trapezoid-shaped with big spaces inside them so that all the other toys could fit in (the Happy Ball, the Jack-in-the-Box, and the Toy Solider).
 The caboose is red, rectangular-shaped, with a red roof and blue windows the thin, black frames on the lines.
 It has railroad tracks that it chugs on.

-These toys should really be made as replicas someday.
+Imagine of those toys got made as replicas.
 If I had to make them, I would have them mostly like they were in the episode, except I would just add a few adjustments:

 *Add a tune to the Jack-in-the-Box: For unknown reasons, the Jack-in-the-Box did not have a tune in this segment.
-I could add the tune “Pop Goes the Weasel” to whenever the handle is turning.
+I would possibly add the tune “Pop Goes the Weasel” to whenever the handle is turning.

--In addition to adding a new tune, I could possibly replace the stuffed balls on the hat’s edges with small, ringing jingle balls-if the bells won’t fall off and get lost.
+-In addition to adding a new tune, I would possibly replace the stuffed balls on the hat’s edges with small, ringing jingle balls-if the bells won’t fall off and get lost.

 *Add attractions to the train tracks: The caves and hills on the actual toy train tracks were really just all books of Grandfather Bear.
 I most likely could build a cave, hills, and a stream bridge and add them to the tracks.
 The bear clown is pretty tall, however.
 I don’t wanna make the cave TOO much tall, so the Jack-in-the-Box would probably have to stay closes the train the underneath the cave, but at that point I’m sure the kids won’t really mind.